-Safe, Sustainable Development1 Aims and Guidance notes for Local Highway Authority requirements in Development Management Foreword3 List of Abbreviations7 1.
-Norfolk's Aims in Development Management9 Aim 1 Climate change & Net Zero10 Aim 2 (Transport Sustainability).
-Minimising travel to ensure people can access facilities they need by appropriate transport modes, encouraging walking, cycling and public transport use and reducing the use of private cars especially for shorter journeys Aim 3 To encourage residents to explore active and healthier ways to travel 11 Aim 4 (Rural Diversification).
-To support agricultural enterprises and the rural economy, by encouraging other appropriate forms of development Aim 5 To support national targets relating to the percentage of electricity that should be provided by renewable energy Aim 6 To keep commercial vehicles away from areas where their presence would result in danger/unacceptable disruption to the highway/or cause irreparable damage Aim 7 Development needs to be serviced in a safe manner which does not result in any detriment to the free flow of traffic or public safety.
-In accordance with the NPPF, it also needs to allow for the efficient delivery of goods Aim 8 To ensure development conforms to parking policies and standards which take into account strategic and local objectives Aim 9 To ensure the Major Road Network and Principal Road Network (PRN) can safely cater for sustainable development, which, if not suitably addressed, would otherwise cause fundamental road safety and accessibility concerns 16 Aim 10 New development within Norfolk of regional/national importance shall promote the use of rail and water Aim 11 Reduce the environmental impact of highway improvements associated with new development 2.
-Guidance Notes Highways Development Management Guidance Note 1: Obligations and Assessments Highways Development Management Guidance Note 2: Highway Access Standards Highways Development Management Guidance Note 3: Design of Developments
+Page List of Abbreviations 7 The gu uide is split into two sections: - 1.
+Norfolk's Aims in Development Management Dealing with the necessary considerations of context, movement and sustainability Aim 1 (Transport Sustainability).
+Minimising travel to ensure people can access facilities they need by appropriate transport modes, encouraging walking, cycling and public transport use and reducing the use of private cars especially for shorter journeys.
+10 Aim 2 To encourage residents to explore active and healthier ways to travel.
+11 Aim 3 (Rural Diversification).
+To support agricultural enterprises and the rural economy, by encouraging other appropriate forms of development.
+12 Aim 4 To support national targets relating to the percentage of electricity that should be provided by renewable energy.
+13 Aim 5 To keep commercial vehicles away from areas where their presence would result in danger/unacceptable disruption to the highway/or cause irreparable damage.
+14 Aim 6 To ensure development conforms to parking policies and standards which take into account strategic and local objectives.
+15 Aim 7 To ensure the Major Road Network and Principal Road Network can safely cater for sustainable development, which, if not suitably addressed, would otherwise cause fundamental road safety and accessibility concerns.
+16 Aim 8 New development within Norfolk of regional/national importance shall promote the use of rail and water.
+16 Aim 9 Reduce the environmental impact of highway improvements associated with new development.
+17 2.
+Guidance Notes Deals with applying design principles in practice Note 1 : Obligations and Assessments G1.1 Attending planning committees 20 G1.2 Planning conditions and obligations 20